Becoming a Fellowship Organization

 About Fellowship Organizations

 Hosting a PiAf Fellow benefits both Fellows and host organizations by creating opportunities for talented young people to serve in Africa and by providing bright, hardworking recent graduates for organizations working on the African continent.
-Fellowships last 12 months and begin between June (anytime after PiAf’s mandatory Fellows’ orientation) and mid-August each year.
+Fellowships last 12 months and begin between mid-June (anytime after PiAf’s mandatory Fellows’ orientation) and early-August each year.

-Princeton in Africa seeks to ensure that the basic costs of each fellowship are covered (thereby keeping these fellowship experiences open to all applicants).
-Fellows are not expected to profit and are expected to live frugally.
+The on-the-ground costs of each fellowship are covered by host organizations (thereby keeping these fellowship experiences open to all applicants).
+Fellows are not expected to profit and are expected to live modestly.

-Depending on the location where a Fellow is based, fellowships typically have a total cost of $15,000 – $25,000.
-This aims to cover the Fellow’s costs, including housing, food, local travel, visas, and other basic living expenses, as well as ongoing personal and professional support, insurance, and other assistance provided by PiAf.
-While funding arrangements vary between posts, host organizations are expected to cover the cost of the fellowships.
-Click here to read more about the Princeton in Africa Funding Structure.
+Depending on the location where a Fellow is based, fellowships typically have a total cost on-the-ground cost of $15,000 – $25,000.
+This includes airfare, safe and secure furnished housing and utilities, food, local travel, visas, communications and other basic living expenses.
+In addition to the on-the-ground costs, Princeton in Africa provides program support in the form of medical insurance, medical evacuation insurance and security evacuation insurance, ongoing personal and professional support, a midyear leadership retreat on the continent and other assistance.
+While funding arrangements vary between posts, host organizations are expected to cover the on-the-ground cost of the fellowships in addition to program costs.
+Click here to read about the costs associated with hosting a Princeton in Africa Fellow.

 What to Expect From a PiAf Fellow